GeoMOER/moer-bsc-base-r/docs/units/_unit05/unit05-07_exercise.md

 Exercise II: For this excersise, please refer to Unit 06-02 beforehand.

-1) load the data called "SO2_measures.txt"
+1) load the data called "SO2_measures.txt" which is located in the data-folder in Ilias.
 2) Find all entries from "StationA".
 3) Replace all occurrences of "CO2" with "CarbonDioxide".
 3) Separate the strings into their components: stationname, date, hour, CO2, and SO2 using `strsplit()`   function to create a dataframe.
 Make sure that every column has a suitable data type.